falcosecurity/falco-website/content/en/blog/falco-0-32-0.md

 Multiple bugs were fixed:

-* a bug that caused Falco memory usage to skyrocket was solved.
+* a bug that caused Falco **memory usage to skyrocket was solved**.
 We are sorry for the inconvenience.
 * multiple issues with container events were fixed.
-* number of reported drops was doubled while using the eBPF probe.
+* number of reported drops was mistakenly doubled while using the eBPF probe.
 This is now fixed.
 * multiple eBPF verifier issues were solved, resulting in a much more resilient probe.

 ...and much more of course!

 ### Security Content 🔒

-Bundled dependencies were upgraded, namely openssl to 1.1.1o and libcurl to 7.83.1, fixing a ton of CVEs!
+Bundled dependencies were upgraded, namely `openssl` to 1.1.1o and `libcurl` to 7.83.1, fixing a ton of CVEs!
-Moreover, gRPC was also bumped to 1.44.0.
+Moreover, `gRPC` was also bumped to 1.44.0.

 ### Default rules update 🛡️